School of Allied Health

 Healthcare remains one of the most complex and integrated service sectors in this nation affecting every person and sector of business in our country.
 Despite this complexity, there are multiple unifying factors for care providers in fields as diverse as Dental Hygiene to Invasive Cardiovascular Technology.
 Each healthcare professional intersects at the level of patient care and community service.

-Valencia College’s School of Allied Health fosters consistency and interdisciplinary focus with resources to support horizontal work and create a single point of contact for both employers and students.
+The Valencia College School of Allied Health fosters consistency and interdisciplinary focus with resources to support horizontal work and create a single point of contact for both employers and students.
 Single contact and voice increases direct access for the Health Career industry partners and signals that Valencia College is a responsive partner ready to meet the needs of changing care paradigms.
 Join us in achieving our vision of “unparalleled preparation for caring, compassionate, and critically thinking health professionals through innovative delivery of inter-professional and integrated active learning experiences” that celebrates the diversity of our professions and the individual diversity of our team!
 Please view the handook for the 2021-2022 School of Allied Health.

 Office and Administration